-Precious metals prices, especially gold, have been trending flat and slightly downward generally except for the last three or four months when the price has begun to fluctuate in the US \$1800 to \$2000 range.
-However, depending on economic conditions world-wide and world events including the Corona Virus this could change.
-These changes can be not only to interest rate changes in the U.S. but the world economy in general.
+Precious metals prices, especially gold, have been trending flat and slightly downward generally except for the last three or four months of 2024 when the price began to fluctuate in the US \$1800 to \$2750 range.
+Subsequent to the end of Q4 the gold price has had a dramatic move upward to over US \$2700.
+These changes can be not only to interest rate changes in the US but the world economy in general.
+Just prior to the end of Q4 the price gold dropped to close to US \$2600 from its highs of close to US \$2800 per ounce.
 Lincoln will require significant investment as it transitions into development stage projects.
-This needed investment may become more difficult to obtain if these world wide conditions persist.
-Lincoln management's objective is to become a new junior gold-silver producer in the United States, where there is no threat to mineral tenure or repatriation of mining profits.
+This needed investment may become more difficult to obtain if these world-wide conditions persist.
+Lincoln management's objective is to become a new junior gold-silver producer in the United States, where there is little if any threat to mineral tenure or repatriation of mining profits.